lucasdekam/appa/README.md

 atoms = read_with_fixatoms("fix.xyz")
 ```

-(this should really be integrated into ASE at some point).
+Currently, only writing one structure is supported (todo: make it work for a list of `Atoms` objects).

 ## Setting up LAMMPS simulations
-The `appa.lammps` module sets up LAMMPS simulations with MACE (and could be extended for use with other interatomic potentials).
+The `appa.lammps` module sets up LAMMPS simulations with MACE or GRACE (and could be extended for use with other interatomic potentials).
 Example:

 ```python
 from appa.lammps import AtomisticSimulation, ArrayJob